ga4gh/vrs/docs/source/terms_and_model.rst

 * VR attributes use a leading underscore to represent optional attributes that are not part of the value object.
 Such attributes are not considered when evaluating equality or creating computed identifiers.
-Two such attributes are currently in use by the specification, `_id` and `_digest`.
+Currently, the only such attribute in the specification is the `_id` attribute.

 * The `_id` attribute is available to identifiable objects, and MAY be used by an implementation to store the identifier for a VR object.
-  If used, the stored `_id` element MUST be a :ref:`ga4gh identifier <identify>`.
+  If used, the stored `_id` element MUST be a :ref:`curie`.
+If used for creating a :ref:`truncated-digest` for parent objects, this must be a :ref:`GA4GH Computed Identifier <identify>`.

-* The `_digest` attribute is available to in identifiable objects, and MAY be used by an implementation to store the :ref:`truncated-digest` for constructing digests of parent objects.

 Primitive Concepts